Health & Wellness

 We do certain things regularly for our pups, like daily walks, checking their fur for ticks or cleaning their ears.
 Another activity you’ll want to consider adding to your care list is feeling for lumps on their skin.
 Not only are you giving your dog some more quality petting time, but you’re also searching their skin as a preventative health measure.
 If you find a lump on your dog while petting their skin, use this article as a guide for what to do next.

-According to Dr. Elizabeth Devitt, DVM, a veterinary consultant for Fetch by The Dodo, tumors vary greatly in appearance depending on their type — and what they look like alone shouldn’t be used to classify what kind of growth they are.
+According to Dr. Elizabeth Devitt, DVM, a veterinary consultant for Fetch, tumors vary greatly in appearance depending on their type — and what they look like alone shouldn’t be used to classify what kind of growth they are.

 Tumors can be hard or soft, moveable or immovable and can differ in color and size.